Hong Kong Protesters Have a Message for Chinese Visitors

-In their first major protest since an unprecedented break-in at the government complex nearly a week ago, Hong Kong demonstrators marched to a controversial railway terminus Sunday in a symbolic attempt to bring their grievances directly to Beijing.
+In their first major protest since an unprecedented break-in at the government complex nearly a week ago, Hong Kong demonstrators marched to a controversial railway terminus Sunday in a symbolic attempt to bring their grievances to Beijing’s doorstep.

-By hopping across the harbor from where they have been convening and forging through the heart of the Chinese tourist quarter, protesters also aimed to engage residents of the mainland, where news coverage has mostly consisted of state media’s anti-protester invectives.

-“The protest has been organized in [Tsim Sha Tsui] this time so that protestors can show the mainland tourists that we Hong Kong people are very concerned,” says 13-year-old student Zita Au.
+While the previous anti-government protests have mostly converged near the city’s political epicenter, Sunday’s march hopped across the harbor for an inaugural rally in Kowloon, a peninsula connected to the mainland.

+Sunday’s route forged through the heart of the Chinese tourist district and ended at a high-speed train that links the territory to the rest of China.
+As they snaked through mega-malls and high-end hotels, protesters said they aimed to win over their mainland brethren.

+“What little the mainland people might know about these demonstrations is incorrect,” Cherry Chow, a 21-year-old student, tells TIME.
+Chinese media, she said, paints a picture of violence and chaos.
+“They don’t show that most of us are actually peaceful.”

-Hong Kong has been seized by a spiraling political crisis this summer after the government tried to fast-track controversial legislation that would have allowed extraditions to mainland China.
-The proposed law ignited fears about the former British colony’s continued autonomy—promised after its return to Chinese sovereignty in 1997—and also underscored the depth of anxiety over its relationship to Beijing.
+Hong Kong, a semi-autonomous Chinese enclave, has been seized by a spiraling political crisis this summer that kicked off over legislation that would have allowed extraditions to the mainland.
+The proposed law inflamed fears about the former British colony’s freedoms and independent judiciary—protected after its return to Chinese sovereignty in 1997—and also underscored the depth of anxiety over its relationship to Beijing.

-Massive protests forced the embattled government to suspend the bill, but the move did little to pacify public anger since protesters are demanding the outright cancellation of the bill and for the city’s unelected, Beijing-backed leader to step down.
-The massive marches and other demonstrations that have rocked Hong Kong for the past month have since swelled into broader aspirations for genuine democracy, with some even agitating for independence from China.
+Massive protests, which drew up to two million people, forced the government to suspend the bill.
+But the move did little to pacify public anger.
+Protesters’ initial demands for the outright cancellation of the bill and for the city’s unelected, Beijing-backed leader to step down have since swelled into broader aspirations for genuine democracy, with some even agitating for independence from China.

 As marchers gathered at a park along the harbor front Sunday, their demands included a call for universal suffrage, and some waved banners that said, “Dissolve the communist party, return my Hong Kong.”

-While snaking through the mega-mall shopping district Sunday, protesters carried brochures aimed at the Mandarin-speaking visitors, as opposed to the Cantonese-speaking locals, and held up signs with QR codes that could be scanned by apps popular on the mainland and that linked to info on the protests.
+Protesters carried brochures for Mandarin-speaking visitors, as opposed to the Cantonese-speaking locals, and held up signs with QR codes scannable by apps popular on the mainland and linked to info on the protests.

 “We protesters…hope to make our cause known to them,” says Kelly Choi, a retail worker who joined the march.